MODERN SLAVERY STATEMENT

 Introduction

 This Statement sets out Riverside’s commitment to recognising and preventing slavery and human trafficking in all its business activities and within its supply chains.
-It outlines the steps we have taken to ensure compliance with the Modern Slavery Act 2015 (MSA) and minimise the risks of any association with practices which undermine the principles of safety and dignity for our customers and staff, particularly with respect to people from vulnerable groups.
+It outlines the steps we have taken to ensure compliance with the Modern Slavery Act 2015 (MSA) and minimise the risks of any association with practices which undermine the principles of safety and dignity for our customers and staff, particularly with respect to people from most at risk groups.

-This Statement covers our current position on modern slavery and activities undertaken during the financial year 2021/22.
+This Statement covers our current position on modern slavery and activities undertaken during the financial year 2023/24.
 The Statement applies to the whole Riverside Group, and all parts of the Group are expected to minimise the risks of slavery and human trafficking in their business and supply chains.

 Organisation Structure and Business

-Riverside is one of the largest charitable housing association groups in the country, owning and managing over 76,000 homes in England and Scotland for a diverse range of customers, giving a choice of housing for social and affordable rent, low-cost home ownership and outright sale.
+Riverside is one of the largest charitable housing association groups in the country, owning and managing over 77,000 homes in England and Scotland for a diverse range of customers, giving a choice of housing for social and affordable rent, low-cost home ownership and outright sale.

-Riverside’s approach to being a responsible business sees us
+Riverside’s approach to being a responsible business sees us:

-• Responsibly managing our supply chain
+- Responsibly managing our supply chain

-• Treating customers and suppliers fairly and with respect
+- Treating customers and suppliers fairly and with respect

-• Allying ethical procurement with value for money
+- Allying ethical procurement with value for money

 Due Diligence